-My first introduction to Pecan Lace Cookies was during a snowfall, and one of my first winters in Vermont.
-A neighbor pulled up in her four wheel drive Subaru bearing a shoe box with a ribbon wrapped around it.
-“Don’t wait until Christmas to open.” she said, and slowly backed her car down the long icy driveway.
+My first introduction to Pecan Lace Cookies was during a snowfall in one of my first winters in Vermont.
+A neighbor pulled up in her four-wheel-drive Subaru bearing a shoe box with a ribbon wrapped around it.
+“Don’t wait until Christmas to open,” she said, and slowly backed her car down the long icy driveway.

-What struck me was how this memory has lasted so long, imprinted because of her generosity to spend time baking on a cold wintery day, to share a gift from her kitchen to mine.
-The cookies were crisp, buttery and delicate, the way a perfect sweet morsel should taste.
+What struck me was how this memory has lasted so long, imprinted because of her generosity, spending time baking on a cold wintery day to share a gift from her kitchen to mine.
+The cookies were crisp, buttery, and delicate, the way a perfect sweet morsel should taste.
 I confess that I did not stop at eating only one, but managed to leave just a few to share with my children when they returned home from school, then hid the rest for myself.

-Years later, I recreated this recipe for my cookbook, The Vermont Country Store Cookbook, and the photo above was taken by Matthew Benson, and his team of food stylists.
-I can’t take the credit for the originality of this recipe, because it is classic, yet I believe it is derived from my neighbors recipe, who I hope continues to bake them – spreading joy and good food around the holiday season.
+Years later, I recreated this recipe for my cookbook, The Vermont Country Store Cookbook, and the photo above was taken by Matthew Benso, and his team of food stylists.
+I can’t take the credit for the originality of this recipe, because it is classic, yet I believe it is derived from my neighbor’s recipe, who I hope continues to bake them, spreading joy and good food around the holiday season.

-I love these cookies because they have a nice crunch, and since they are a little crumbly, they are not the grab and go variety of cookie, but demand that they are to be eaten sitting down with a plate.
+I love these cookies because they have a nice crunch, and since they are a little crumbly, they are not the grab and go variety of cookie, but demand they be eaten sitting down with a plate.

 Take your time, enjoy them with a pot of tea or bring a plate to a friend.
 They will transport you back to Grandmothers table.
 Easy to make and require only a single saucepan, so the clean up time is next to nothing.

 Here’s the recipe.
-Click to Dec.
-17. Pecan Lace Cookie.
-Recipe to download a printable version.
+Click Pecan Lace Cookie Recipe to download a printable version.